staabm/staabm.github.io/_posts/2024-12-05-phpstan-php-version-in-scope.md

 ```

-Currently PHPStan is using a single knowledge base for return and parameter types of functions and methods.
+Currently, PHPStan is using a single knowledge base for return and parameter types of functions and methods.
 This information is narrowed down by PHPStan Extensions when e.g. parameter values are known at static analysis time.
 In the future I want to improve the type inference e.g. for cases where PHPStan used `resource` types in the past, but use class/object types in more modern versions: